 We significantly re-wrote Kea’s parsers.
-The new parsers are much simpler to understand, use and extend.
-They print out more meaningful errors, so users have better clue what is wrong in their configuration and how to fix it.
-In the process a couple of new useful features were added: multi-line comments, bash (#) and C++ (//) style comments and file inclusions.
+The new parsers are much simpler to understand, use, and extend.
+They print out more meaningful errors, so users have a better clue about what is wrong in their configuration and how to fix it.
+In the process a couple of new useful features were added: multi-line comments, bash (#) and C++ (//) style comments, and file inclusions.
 For details, see here.

 Kea already used JSON commands over its control channel (which is a Unix domain socket), so we decided to extend this capability to a REST interface.
 A basic REST interface was implemented as an optional control agent (people who don’t need the management interface simply don’t run the daemon).
-As a result, Kea 1.2 now supports many more commands that can be used over REST/http: you can set configuration remotely, retrieve configuration, tell Kea to write configuration to disk and do many other things the API offers (see here and here).
+As a result, Kea 1.2 now supports many more commands that can be used over REST/http: you can set configuration remotely, retrieve configuration, tell Kea to write configuration to disk, and do many other things the API offers.

 The first two milestones are already released as Kea 1.2.
 The remaining code is available on github and is scheduled to be released in the upcoming Kea 1.3 update later this autumn.
 The work will not stop there.
 We already have plans to extend the API.
 We have requests for new commands, new parameters for existing commands, and management interfaces for existing and upcoming features.
 Kea users definitely do not suffer from a shortage of ideas!
 Over time we will make the best possible usage of the code that was created with Mozilla’s help.